 Originally published in In-Business Magazine, Australia

-International Employer Brand Strategist and Chairman/CEO of Employer Brand International, Brett Minchington offers readers some insight and tips on how to manage your employer brand during the economic downturn.
+International Employer Brand Strategist and Chairman/CEO of Employer Brand International, Brett Minchington offers readers some insight and tips on how to maintain employer brand equity during the financial downturn.